-- Select YES if the person or any member of the household has worked on land preparation, planting or crop production activities on your household farm since the last interview date as displayed in the question, and NO if otherwise.
+- S6Q16 Asked to those who did not report crop farming activities from previous round.
+Select YES if the person or any member of the household has worked on land preparation, planting or crop production activities on your household farm since the beginning of 2020 agricultural season, and NO if otherwise.
 Note that this question is about any agricultural activity on the household's farm over the reference period.
 Do not include agricultural activities that fall outside the reference period.
-Also exclude agricultural activities performed by others (e.g. helping the neighbor harvest) or looking after other people's animals (e.g. work for payment as a herder which would be a wage job). - Ask if the respondent or others in their household has used or intend to use each of the listed INPUT since the beginning of the agricultural season 2020.
-Read the question and each of the option separately to the respondent and provide a YES/NO response for each option.
+Also exclude agricultural activities performed by others (e.g. helping the neighbor harvest) or looking after other people's animals (e.g. work for payment as a herder which would be a wage job). - S6AQ10 Select YES if the household usually sell any of their crop harvests from previous seasons, and NO if otherwise. - INTERVIEWER READ: "Last time you reported that your household was cultivating crops this season.
+I will like to ask you a few questions about your expectations about the harvest from your household's farm."
+This text shall be read to those who reported crop farming activities during the last interview. - S6AQ9 Read the question together with the responses to the respondent and select the appropriate response.
+Note that this question is about comparing the household's expected harvest/output of the 2020/21 agricultural season to what they usually harvest or obtain from previous seasons.